ZhuoYe1999/DA-Python-Report/README.md

 Please unzip the transcript.json.zip since the original file is too big to upload

-Please use Jupyter notebook to run the code and make sure you download the pyecharts for open the radar chart ($pip install pyecharts)
+Please use Jupyter notebook to run the code

+Make sure you download the pyecharts to open the radar chart as a html file ($pip install pyecharts)